Why You Need an Altitude Nutrition Strategy

 2. Know the Best Sources

-You likely know that red meats and leafy greens contain iron, but don’t forget dates, raisins, beans, tofu, molasses, pork loin, shrimp, and fortified cereals, as well as the following:
+You likely know that red meats and leafy greens contain iron, but don’t forget dates, raisins, beans, tofu, molasses, pork loin, shrimp, and fortified cereals, as well as the following are also good sources of iron for your high altitude nutrition plan:

 - Beef liver